SchenbergZY/manual/book/features/external_toc.md

 ```

 Note that, when making a changes for the configuration locally they are not incorporated to existing external content.
-You will need to remove the `_git/` folder and re-run the build command to see the changes.
+You will need to remove the `_git/` folder or run `teachbooks clean --external` and re-run the build command to see the changes.
 When building the book on i.e. GitHub Actions, the `_git/` folder is always rebuild from scratch.

 ## Contribute